What Is Tadalafil?

 Can I take tadalafil with food or alcohol?

 Tadalafil can be taken with or without food.
-Moderate alcohol is generally safe, but heavy drinking (5+ drinks) may increase side effects and lower blood pressure.
-High-fat meals may delay drug onset but do not diminish overall effectiveness.
+Alcohol in moderation is generally safe, but heavy drinking increases side effect risk.
+Fatty meals may delay but not decrease the effectiveness.

 Can tadalafil help with symptoms of BPH?